nkiesel/AoC_TS_2024/src/day01/README.md

 After learning about unzip in Kotlin, I now learned that lodash also has an unzip method.
 Thus, updated the parseInput to use that.

-And finally replaced the complicated countBy with .filter().length, making the code now very similar to my Kotlin solution.
+Then replaced the complicated countBy with .filter().length, making the code now very similar to my Kotlin solution.

+Finally learned that using countBy without a filter expression returns a grouping of values, and thus ended up preferring that solution again.